gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 ```

 At the beginning, as you may have noticed, the program is in a `Status::Waiting` status, and when a `match` occurs, the code moves to the second variant.
-Send messages, set the program status to `Status::Sent` and save the identifiers of the current message and the sent message.
-After all this call the function `exec::wait()` function, which pauses the code and adds the current message to the waiting list until `exec::wake()` is called or the gas runs out.
+The program sends a message, sets the program status to `Status::Sent` and saves the identifiers of the current message and the sent message.
+After all this call the function `exec::wait()` function, which pauses the code and adds the current message to the waiting list until `exec::wake(message_id)` is called or the gas runs out.
+The message identifier is passed to the `exec::wake()` function, which is why `msg::id()` is stored in `program.msg_ids`.

 Let's move on to the `handle_reply()` function: